edhowland/vish/Notes.md

 $ vishc -o file.vsc -l lib1.vson -l lib2.vson file.vs
 # Will compile file.vs, linking lib1.vson, lib2.vson into final output: file.vsc
 ```

+## Possible fix to repl.rb

+Munging source with previous code blocks, lambdas and functions is too
+wacky.
+Not sure if all the target locations can be safely found in output.

+Better way might to just maintain a very large source string and just
+recompile it every time

+Tricky part is to do a semicolon append to every entered string.

+Alternatively, parse and transform upto the AST and just merge the ASTs before
+doing analysis and code generation

 # Will

 ### Notes on linking up multiple source code blocks